A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Related Work

 \section{Related Work}

 \mypara{Memes and Meme Coins.} Internet memes, defined by Shifman~\cite{shifman2013memes} as ``units of popular culture that are circulated, imitated, and transformed by individual Internet users,'' have become significant cultural phenomena.
-Researchers studied meme propagation patterns~\cite{zannettou2018origins}, tracked their evolution using deep learning~\cite{beskow2020evolution}, and analyzed how harmful content emerges through visual-textual combinations~\cite{qu2023evolution}.

 The intersection of meme culture and cryptocurrencies created meme coins, which differ from traditional cryptocurrencies through their community-driven nature, humor incorporation, and meme culture origins~\cite{stencel2023meme, nani2022doge}.
-In particular, the U.S. Securities and Exchange Commission (SEC) defines meme coins as a ``type of crypto asset inspired by internet memes, characters, current events, or trends for which the promoter seeks to attract an enthusiastic online community to purchase the meme coin and engage in its trading``~\cite{meme_coins_sec}, a definition we adopt in this study.
-Kim et al.~\cite{kim2024identifying} revealed how social media drive meme coin valuation, while Belcastro et al.~\cite{belcastro2023enhancing} demonstrated that meme coin price movements require specialized prediction approaches.
-Long et al. introduced CoinCLIP~\cite{long2024coinclip}, a framework leveraging visual-language models to classify meme coin viability, and released the Coin-Meme dataset~\cite{long2024bridging} containing multimodal data from Solana-based meme coins.
+Kim et al.~\cite{kim2024identifying} studied how social media drives meme coin valuation, while Belcastro et al.~\cite{belcastro2023enhancing} highlighted that meme coin price movements require specialized prediction approaches, different from other crypto assets.
+Long et al. introduced CoinCLIP~\cite{long2024coinclip}, a framework leveraging visual-language models to classify meme coin viability, and released the Coin-Meme dataset~\cite{long2024bridging} containing multimodal data from Solana meme coins.

 \mypara{Market Manipulations on Blockchains.} The cryptocurrency ecosystem, characterized by its relative lack of regulatory oversight, has become susceptible to various forms of market manipulation~\cite{gandal2018price, krafft2018experimental, cernera2023ready, daian2020flash, cernera2024blockchain}.
-These manipulative practices undermine market integrity and pose significant risks to investors.
+These practices undermine market integrity and pose significant risks to investors.

 Wash Trading is a manipulation that aims to create an illusion of market activity by generating artificial volume.
-Victor and Weintraud~\cite{victor2021detecting} found that up to 35\% of ERC-20 token volume on certain exchanges consisted of wash trades.
-Similarly, Le Pennec et al.~\cite{le2021wash} proposed machine learning approaches to identify wash trading activities across different blockchain networks.
-This manipulation technique has extended to non-fungible token (NFT) markets as well, with von Wachter et al.~\cite{von2022nft} and La Morgia et al.~\cite{la2023game} documenting significant wash trading activity in NFT marketplaces.
+Victor and Weintraud~\cite{victor2021detecting} found that up to 35\% of ERC-20 token volume on some exchanges was generated through wash trading, while Le Pennec et al.~\cite{le2021wash} proposed machine learning approaches to identify wash trading activities involving ERC-20 tokens.
+This manipulation has also extended to non-fungible token (NFT) markets, with~\cite{von2022nft, la2023game} documenting significant wash trading activity in NFT marketplaces.